dhruvxo/OnlineFileStorage/README.md

 # YouStore: An Online File Storage System

 ## Description
-A project made using 'java' which stores files on the cloud and retrieves them using a web interface.
+A project made using `java` which stores files on the cloud and retrieves them using a web interface.

 ## Why?
 Through this implementation, one can store files indefinitely on the cloud.